newrelic/FireTV-Vega-Agent/README.md

 � **BETA RELEASE** �

+🚀 **BETA RELEASE** 🚀

-This is a beta version of the New Relic agent for applications running on Vega.
+This is a beta release of the New Relic agent for Vega applications, suitable for testing and evaluation.
-While functional and ready for testing, this software is not yet recommended for production use.
 Please report issues and provide feedback to help us improve the stability and feature set.

 New Relic agent for applications running on Vega.
 Based on [New Relic React Native agent](https://github.com/newrelic/newrelic-react-native-agent/).